Zanark/dotfiles/README.md

 ![ScreenShot](./Screenshots/SS4.png)

-Hope you liked it :smile:
+Hope you liked it :smile: :victory: